vic-ma/gsoc-2025/README.md

 and 4-Across are both unfillable, because no letter fits in the bottom-right cell.
 This means that there are no valid word suggestions for either 4-Across or 4-Down.

 Now, suppose that the current slot is 4-Across.
-The basic algorithm only considers the constraints imposed by the current slot, and so it returns all words that match the pattern `W O R _`---such as *WORD* and *WORM*.
-But none of these word suggestions actually fit in the slot---they all cause 4-Down to become some nonsensical word.
+The basic algorithm only considers the constraints imposed by the current slot, and so it returns all words that match the pattern `W O R _`—such as *WORD* and *WORM*.
+But none of these word suggestions actually fit in the slot—they all cause 4-Down to become some nonsensical word.

 The problem is that the basic algorithm only looks at the current clue, 4-Across.
 It does not also look at other slots, like 4-Down.
 Because of that, the algorithm doesn't realize that 4-Down causes 4-Across to be unfillable.
 And so, the algorithm generates incorrect word suggestions.